 Discover the ecosystems that facilitate the entrepreneurial spirit, develop your innovation network, and discover the keys to building your innovative mind-set.

-Immerse yourself in the unique ecosystem that combines interdisciplinary academic powerhouses like Harvard, MIT and start-ups in life sciences and data analytics that deliver scientific breakthroughs and technological advances.
+Immerse yourself in the unique ecosystem that combines interdisciplinary academic powerhouses like Harvard, Yale, start-ups in life sciences and data analytics that deliver scientific breakthroughs and technological advances.

 The US East Coast is also home to some of the best-known technology and biotech companies in the world, which have been operating as large enterprises for decades.
 Perhaps it is the Wall Street effect, but investors on the East Coast take a more hard-nosed approach to business.
-Discover the difference in pitching, negotiating and accelerating in the US East Coast.
+At the Yale School of Management you will discover the difference in pitching, negotiating and team leadership in a rich learning environment at the US East Coast.

 Known as one of the most entrepreneurial countries, Israel receives the most start-up funding in the world after the United States.
 Despite having almost no natural resources and poor infrastructure, Israel emerged in the 1990s as a high technology powerhouse, becoming known as “Silicon Wadi.”